strategineer/personal-website/source/journals/2019-06-08-How-To-Build-Your-Website-For-17-Bucks-Or-Less.html.markdown

 ---
-title: How to build your own website for 17$ or less
+title: Building a website for 17$ or less
 blog: journals
 date: 2019-06-08
 tags: tech